specsolutions/specsync-for-tfs-documentation/contact/troubleshooting.md

 **Solution:** Use the `--results-directory` setting of `dotnet test` to specify the results directory, and use the `LogFileName` only to specify the file name.
 E.g. `dotnet test --logger trx;logfilename=results.trx --results-directory "C:\MyProject"`.

-### 'E1188: Error updating remote scope: Unable to update Query' error when synchronizing Test Cases with a 'managedQuery' remote scope setting <a href="issue1840" id="issue1840"></a>
+### 'E1188: Error updating remote scope: Unable to update Query' or 'Error E1186: Unable to find a root Shared Queries folder' error when synchronizing Test Cases with a 'managedQuery' remote scope setting <a href="issue1840" id="issue1840"></a>

 When [remote scope](../features/common-synchronization-features/remote-scope.md) is used by configuring the `remote/scope` setting with `managedQuery` and the synchronization process needs to update the query that defines the scope, you might encounter an error like